zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/workshops/intro-to-spatial-with-apex/introduction/introduction.md

 ## About this Workshop

-In this workshop you will explore ...
+In this workshop you will explore ...    map regions and spatial opertions...

 ![](./images/xxx.png " ")